 Easy fresh Strawberry Pie-Just like Grandma used to make.
 Thick, delicious, Jello glaze intensifies the yummy strawberry flavor and makes an easy to cut pie!

-It doesn’t get much better than classic fruit pie.
+It doesn’t get much better than a classic fruit pie.
 Only free babysitting on the weekends could compete with the delicious nostalgia of warm, flaky pastry and sweet fruit.
 With summer just around the corner, the time is now to get in your kitchen and start baking.

 Here’s my advice: start with this recipe for strawberry pie.

-This is pie at its best—old fashioned and sweet, just like Grandma used to make.
+This is pie at its best—old-fashioned and sweet, just like Grandma used to make.
 (Seriously, my Grandma used to make fresh strawberry pie that tasted just like this.)
 Simple, easily accessible ingredients pair with luscious, juicy strawberries to make this pie your summer favorite.

 Diners across the country have similar pies on their menu.
 Coffee shops (like Shoney’s and Frisch’s Big Boy) all have a classic strawberry glaze pie recipe.
 But whipping up this simple dessert gives you the ability to eat a better pie (no joke, this is a better recipe) without having to leave home!
 And sure, strawberry pie can be delicious.
 But if you’re looking a dessert that really highlights the strawberries, this is the one.